 How to access NEF funding

 The vision of the NEF is to be a leading provider of innovative transformation for an economically inclusive South Africa through being a thought leader, promoting and facilitating black participation, providing financial and non-financial support to black-owned or empowered businesses, and by promoting a culture of savings and investment among black individuals and communities.
-This is achieved through fund management, asset management and strategic project funds.

 What sectors does the NEF fund?